Netroots Nation: 2016

 Netroots Nation was held in St. Louis, Missouri, from July 14–17, 2016.
-The Convention kicked off with a keynote hosted by This Week In Blackness with hosts Elon James White, L. Joy Williams, and Sonya Renee Taylor interviewed many notable activists including: Jamala Rogers of Organization for Black Struggle; Rika Tyler of Hands Up United; Elle Hearns of Black Lives Matter; Rev. Sekou, Pastor, Author, Theologian and fellow at the Martin Luther King Institute at Stanford; Tef Poe, hip hop artist and co-leader of Hands Up United; CeCe McDonald; Brittany Ferrell and Alexis Templeton of Millennial Activists United.
+The Convention commenced with a keynote hosted by This Week In Blackness with hosts Elon James White, L. Joy Williams, and Sonya Renee Taylor interviewed many notable activists including Jamala Rogers of Organization for Black Struggle; Rika Tyler of Hands Up United; Elle Hearns of Black Lives Matter; Rev. Sekou, pastor, author, theologian and fellow at the Martin Luther King Institute at Stanford University; Tef Poe, hip hop artist and co-leader of Hands Up United, CeCe McDonald, Brittany Ferrell, and Alexis Templeton of Millennial Activists United.